openwdl/governance/README.md

 ## Adding a new member

 At the core group's discretion a new member may be added by a majority vote.
-This addition will be done to recognize **significant** contributions to the community. *Contributions* include such things as:
+This addition will be done to recognize **significant** contributions to the community. _Contributions_ include such things as:

- - Active participation in discussions, mailing list, forums
+- contributing directly to the specification,
- - Community building efforts
+- building an execution engine or supporting tooling for WDL,
- - Helping with documentation, standards documents, etc
+- consistent, active participation in community discussions and RFCs, and
- - Building supporting software and tooling
+- contributing to documentation or the website (content or blogs).

 Generally members are only removed at their own request are due to very long term inactivity.
 In extreme circumstances the core group can vote to remove a member.